microsoft/azure-health-data-services-toolkit/README.md

 --->
 Also check out our full list of [samples on how to use the SDK here](./samples/README.md) for even more inspiration on how to create your own custom operations.

-## Common Fast Healthcare Interoperability Resources (FHIR®) Use Cases
+## Common Fast Healthcare Interoperability Resources (FHIR®) use cases

 Some FHIR Service use cases that this SDK can help you implement are: